19hours/sg-statutes/Acts/Income Tax Act.md

 (d) from the net amount so arrived at, deducting the actual losses (less the amount recovered in respect thereof under reinsurance), the agency expenses in Singapore and a fair proportion of the expenses of the head office of the company.

-(4) For the purposes of subsection (3), in ascertaining the gains or profits derived by an insurance companyfrom carrying on the business (other than the business of life assurance) of insuring and reinsuring offshore risks or any other risks for the purposes of any concessionary rate of tax or exemption from tax prescribed by regulations made under section 43C —
+(4) For the purposes of subsection (3), in ascertaining the gains or profits derived by an insurance company from carrying on the business (other than the business of life assurance) of insuring and reinsuring offshore risks or any other risks for the purposes of any concessionary rate of tax or exemption from tax prescribed by regulations made under section 43C —

 (a) no income other than income from premiums or from such dividends, interest and gains or profits realised from the sale of investments as may be specified in those regulations shall be included;